Introduction

 Provisioning devices is at the core of Thymis.
 This involves creating a disk or SD card image with your desired NixOS configuration and deploying it to your target devices.
 Detailed steps can be found in the Provisioning a new device section.

-2. Adding an Existing NixOS Device
+2. Adding an Existing NixOS Device (Currently Unavailable)

 If you already have a NixOS device that you want to manage with Thymis, you can easily add it to the Thymis controller.
 This allows you to monitor and update the device configuration remotely.
-Learn how to add an existing device in the Adding an existing NixOS device guide.
+Learn how to add an existing device in the Adding an existing NixOS device (unavailable, will 404) guide.

 3. System Configuration